RakshaR14/Data_Science_Raksha/project5.md

 ![](slv_adm2_histogram.png)
 2nd Combined Histogram with Density Plot:
 This plot shows the coorelationship between the predictor, nighttime lights, and the response, adm2 population density.
 The dataset is skewed to the left with the maximum frequency of distribution on the left.
-3rd Combined Histogram with Density Plot
 ![](slv_adm2_histogram2.png)
+3rd Combined Histogram with Density Plot:
 This plot shows another coorelationship of how topography affects the population density.
 ![](slv_adm2_histogram3.png)